radiplab/ct_head_align/README.md

 If you utilize this article in your research, please provide a citation.
 Publication is currently in process, so in the meantime e-mail me at jcramer10@gmail.com for more information.

+Similarly, I am a physician first, and welcome your feedack on this project and the code, again at jcramer10@gmail.com.

 ## Getting Started
 First, install the required libraries imported in the ct_head_align.py file.
 These include:
 * monai